Always patch, but test first

 Summary

-Admins can optimally control all of these elements using baramundi Patch Management.
+Admins can optimally control all of these elements using baramundi Update Management.
 It not only provides a good overview of the current patch status, it also contains the necessary tools to react correctly and quickly to an acute threat situation through Microsoft Anti-Virus Defender definition updates, associated anti-virus scan, and much more.

 Read more